The new ISO standard 23875 that will save lives

 In industries such as construction, mining, tunnelling and manufacturing, the obvious risks to health posed by clouds of workplace dust can be tackled in new and different ways.
 Some precautions and protections include:

-- Staff wearing PPE
+- staff wearing PPE;

-- The installation of dust monitoring equipment
+- the installation of dust monitoring equipment;

-- The application of various dust suppression techniques such as spraying water, or using local exhaust ventilation (LEV) or on-tool extraction.
+- the application of various dust suppression techniques such as spraying water, or using local exhaust ventilation (LEV) or on-tool extraction.

 More dangerous than the dust you can see, is the dust you can’t see.

-Particulates can reach beyond the frontline workers benefiting from protection to threaten support and ancillary staff nearby.
+Dust can reach beyond the frontline workers benefiting from protection to threaten support and ancillary staff nearby.

 An unfortunate consequence of focusing efforts solely on frontline workers is there are other members of the team who aren’t monitored and protected.
 Plant and equipment operators working in enclosed cabins, for example, might assume they’re safe but, with microscopic airborne hazards so hard to detect, they’re still exposed to serious amounts of risk.